 This article was written following the 2008 Presidential Election.
 It highlights how the effective use of social media impacted Obama’s successful campaign.
-As the 2012 race for the White House heats up, it will be interesting to see which candidates learn from Obama’s example — and whether Obama himself will be able to expand and enrich his use of these important tools.

 Change: the political platform touted by both presidential candidates on the 2008 campaign trail.
 With differing objectives, Barack Obama and John McCain promise dramatic shifts in government policies upon entering office, but the remarkable transformation that has already materialized is the dramatic increase in voter engagement — a social movement brought about by the Internet.
 The social web has been utilized by the candidates for spreading political news and philosophy, tracking voter interest, generating awareness and organizing communities.
 Voters also use the media tool to their advantage, voicing their opinions and creating political content on a national stage.
 The Internet has fostered a vocal, involved citizenry in the current election.
 Change isn’t on the horizon; it’s already risen.